-Susceptibility to Threatening News and Opposition to Refugee Resettlement: The Case of Japan
+Susceptibility to Threatening Information and Opposition to Refugee Resettlement: A Case of Japan

-Keywords: perceived threat, intergroup relations, framing effect, contact theory, refugees, Japan
+Keywords: intergroup relations, framing effect, refugees, NIMBY, Japan

 JEL Classification: D72, D80, F22, J15, J61

 Suggested Citation: Suggested Citation